Continuous Bayesian Model Selection for Multivariate Causal Discovery: CGP-CDE: Causal Gaussian Process Conditional Density Estimators

 \subsection{The GP-CDE Model}

 The Bayesian model selection approach to causal structure learning described in \cref{sec:bms_cd} requires defining distributions and priors for a causal model.
 To take advantage of the Bayesian framework, we wish to use a model for each \(\mathcal{C}_{i | \mathrm{PA}_{\graph}(i)}\) that is more flexible than previous attempts.
 For this, we use a version of the \textit{Gaussian process conditional density estimator} (GP-CDE) model \citep{dutordoir2018gaussian}.
+Here, \(\mathcal{C}_{i | \mathrm{PA}_{\graph}(i)}\) is a class of nonparametric functions and the prior over the conditionals is a Gaussian process prior.

 The input to the estimator for each variable is determined by the causal graph of the causal model.
 For a given causal DAG $\graph$, the joint \(p(\mathbf{X}, \mathbf{f}, \mathbf{W}|\vLambda, \boldsymbol{\phi}, \model_{\graph})\) of our model is